Data-Science-for-Linguists-2022/UDS-child-speech/README.md

 # UDS-child-speech

-Caroline's course project for Data Science for Linguistics 2022
+Caroline's course project for Data Science for Linguists 2022